Why you'll meet many Bhutanese with the same name

 The Changing Trend

 Business and enterprises are also naming their corporations based on copyright and Intellectual Property law.
-The trend showcase the evolution of our Bhutanese culture and beliefs.
+The trend showcases the evolution of our Bhutanese culture and beliefs.